Social Work

 Continuous Enrollment

 Once fully admitted to the MSW program, students must maintain "continuous" enrollment.
-Continuous enrollment is defined as registering for at least one credit of course work each semester until graduation requirements are fulfilled.
+Continuous enrollment is defined as registering for at least one credit of coursework each semester until graduation requirements are fulfilled.
 Exceptions to this policy may be made for students experiencing highly unusual circumstances (examples: called to active military duty, hospitalization, the death of an immediate family member).
-Requests for exceptions must be made in writing to the MSW faculty council.
+Requests for exceptions must be made in writing to the MSW faculty.
 Except for rare circumstances, the program must be completed satisfactorily within five years of matriculation.

 Students who withdraw from school mid-semester may be subject to non-passing grades in the courses in which the student is enrolled in the session or semester of the withdrawal.
+If a student withdraws from a course that has an L grade, the student may receive an F in that course.
 Depending on the nature of the withdrawal (included but not limited to academic performance, history, and dispositional concerns versus personal circumstances), the student may be asked to meet with the program director prior to re-entry.
 Re-entry into the program is not guaranteed.
+Readmitted students will need to fulfill the requirements of the most recent version of the catalog.

 Academic Standing and Dismissal Policy